-I’ve had an on-again, off-again relationship with WoW over the last 13 years, but there’s no other single game on the planet that I’ve put as many hours in to.
+I’ve had an on-again, off-again relationship with WoW since its pre-expansion years (affectionately referred to by fans as the “vanilla” era), but there’s not a single game on the planet that I’ve put as many hours in to.
 It doesn’t even come close.

-I’ve been everything from a lowly noob to a guild leader, from leading 25-man raids in end-game content, to being antisocial and opting for random matchmaking instead.
+I’ve been everything from a lowly noob to a guild leader, leading 25-man raids in end-game content, to being antisocial and opting for randomized matchmaking instead.
 I’ve played on multiple servers, made and lost a lot of friendships, and became more emotionally attached to the world of Azeroth than the one outside of my own window.
-The game has also gotten me through some tough times, acting as comfort food whenever I just needed an escape.
+The game has also gotten me through some rough times, acting as comfort food whenever I just needed an escape.

-Hell, I even met my girlfriend in a random WoW dungeon while healing on my Resto Shaman, and we’ve been together for six years!
+Hell, I even met my girlfriend in a random WoW dungeon while healing on my Resto Shaman, and we’ve been together since 2010!

 World of Warcraft is a game that I’ve quit on multiple occasions, swearing never to return.
 It’s tough to fathom paying a subscription fee in this day and age, but I always seem to crawl back whenever my girlfriend and our mutual WoW friends want to jump back in for more crazy adventures.

 When it’s good, it’s great, and when it’s bad, it’s still far from boring.
 I’m pretty sure I’ve invested thousands and thousands of hours over the years, so it just feels right giving World of Warcraft such a high spot on my list.
 Shout out to my fellow Warlocks, Shadow Priests, and Moonkin!

 2. Metroid (NES)